Particl-Community/academy/in-depth/indepth_part_coin.rst

 **What can you do with anon balances and transactions?**

 - Send and receive untraceable transactions.
-- Pay for goods and services on Particl Marketplace.
+- Pay for goods and services on :term:`Particl Marketplace`.
 - Pay for listing fees on the marketplace.
 - Use anonymous smart-contracts.
 - Participate in two-party escrow transactions without sharing your information to any third-party.